stagas/tsbro/README.md

 TypeScript for the Browser.
 No tooling, no build step, simply works.

+> Update: If you like this you may want to check its sister project, [tssw](https://github.com/stagas/tssw) as well!

 ## Why?

 TypeScript is still second-class citizen with regards to browser adoption, [there is a proposal to fix that](https://devblogs.microsoft.com/typescript/a-proposal-for-type-syntax-in-javascript/), but until then we have to use tooling, bundlers, build steps that are an impediment for when you want to quickly create a short demo or PoC.
 There are ways to run TypeScript code but it can't import other files or make use of remote packages.